A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera: Synthetic Experiments

-The sensitivity of our solution to the angle between two triangle boards of the calibration target is further tested.
+The sensitivity of our solution to the angle between two triangle boards of the calibration target is tested.
 We set $\sigma_1 = 10$ mm and $\sigma_2 = 3$ px.
 The angle varies from $30^{\circ}$ to $170^{\circ}$.
 Fig.~\ref{fig:angleBoards} shows the means and STDs for both angular and distance error.
-Our solution is not sensitive to the board-angle but still has the smallest errors around $135^{\circ}$.
+Our solution is not sensitive to the angle between boards but still has the smallest errors around $135^{\circ}$.